abdulahmad/EA-NHL-Tools/HOCKEY32/README.md

 `0x11713C` - List of team city names for SE division, used for Central Registry menu selection

-`0x10E4EC` - List of team abbreviations, used for loading Centre Ice logos, CITY.QFS, (uses incorrect ANH & FLO instead of ANA and FLA)
+`0x10E4EC` - List of team abbreviations, used for loading Centre Ice logos, CITY.QFS, (uses incorrect ANH & FLO instead of ANA and FLA).
+Also to note that after every team abbreviation there are 9 bytes.
+This controls the centre ice logo arrangement.
+So for example, LA shows the logo near the blue line and mirrored.
+If you want to change this to a more traditional layout you can by overwriting the 9 bytes after the 3 byte abbreviation with one from another team.
+Heres what the bytes mean:
+Byte 1 - Seems to be always 0
+Byte 2-3 - X offset - think this is based on tiles so you will move the logo by 8 pixels as you change this value by 1 Byte 4-5 - Y offset - think this is based on tiles so you will move the logo by 8 pixels as you change this value by 1 Byte 6-9 - Not sure how this is broken down but controls how centre ice logo displays.
+LA has the logos mirrored, believe this controls that

 `0X10822F, 0x108B3C` - Hardcoding of "Mighty Ducks of Anaheim" in game